+- Florida Oceanographic Coastal Center.
+Do not miss the Florida Oceanographic Coastal Center!
 Start with the stingray feeding program.
-It is weird and awesome! haha.
+It is weird and awesome!
 You’ll hold a small piece of food between your fingers, with your hand on the bottom of the tank…and the stingrays will come along and suck it up.
 It is unlike anything we’ve ever done before!

 After that, you can see a program about the large sea turtles they have, and watch them be fed….followed by the game fish feeding.
 Don’t miss the short nature trail, and the children’s interactive play area.